AndrejFusek/zigbee4java/README.md

 and JSON RPC interface to ZigBee network.
 ZigBee Gateway Client library can be used to connect to gateway.
 See 'Usage'-chapter for examples.

-ZigBee API for Java is originally a fork of ZB4OSGI.
+ZigBee API for Java is originally a fork of tlaukkan/zigbee4java which is fork of ZB4OSGI.

 Questions can be sent to the following email address: 'zigbee4java@googlegroups.com'.